 - Co-authorship in a peer-reviewed journal is expected for all foreign applicants.

-- Strong letters of recommendation from scientists who know the candidate well in a research setting.
+- Strong letters of recommendation from science mentors who can evaluate the applicant’s motivations and research potential.

-- Motivation to pursue state-of-the-art biomedical research and realistic plans for a career in science.
+- Motivation to pursue state-of-the-art biomedical research and long-term plans for a career within the biomedical workforce.

-Date Deadline December 1st Priority deadline for all applicants January 15th Deadline to receive all official transcripts and documentation February Virtual Interviews April 15th National deadline to commit to enroll in one university
+Date Deadline December 1st Application Deadline (late applications may be considered) February Virtual Interviews April 15th National deadline to commit to enrolling in one university

 Application Fee Waivers

-Qualified applicants who are U.S. citizens or permanent residents with documented membership in approved programs or demonstrated financial need (those who fall below the federal poverty guidelines) may request an application fee waiver.
+Qualified applicants who are U.S. citizens, permanent residents or foreign nationals residing in the United States with documented membership in approved programs or demonstrated financial need (those who fall below the federal poverty guidelines) may request an application fee waiver.
 Please note that waivers are very limited.
 Apply early.